• Skip to primary navigation

 Add the dry ingredients to the wet ingredients and stir everything together.

-Store these single serve baked oatmeals in the fridge for up to 5 days.
-When you are ready to eat them, put them in the microwave for a few seconds to heat the oatmeal back up.
+Store any leftover baked oatmeal in the fridge for up to 5 days.
+When you are ready to eat it, heat the ramekin in the microwave on high heat for 40-45 seconds, or serve it cold if you prefer.

 If the ramekins you have don't come with lids, I recommend covering them with these silicone covers when storing them in the fridge.